orchid00/2018-10-24-ugent/exercises/python_exercises.md

 ## Subsetting II

-     Exercise
+     Exercise - optional

-    - Using the `europe` DataFrame get the GDP value from 2007 in `Greece` and the GDP value from 1952 in `Iceland`
+    - Using the `europe` DataFrame get the GDP value from 2007 in `Greece` and the GDP value from 1952 in `Iceland`.
+Use two lines of code
-    - Optional, try getting the result as a DataFrame 2x2
+    - Optional, try getting the result as a DataFrame 2x2.
+Use one line of code

 Solved: